 - Be familiar with, and be sure your midwife is familiar with, all the precautions and emergency measures of childbirth.
 Learn what to do if the baby is born blue and limp and does not breathe right away, or has the cord wrapped around the neck.
 Plan for emergency transport to the nearest clinic or hospital.
-(See Where Women Have No Doctor, pages 88 to 95.) - Breast feed the baby (breast milk helps prevent and fight infection), and make sure the baby gets enough to eat.
-(See Where There Is No Doctor, p.
-121 and 271.)
+(See Where Women Have No Doctor, pages 88 to 95.) - Breastfeed the baby (breast milk helps prevent and fight infection), and make sure the baby gets enough to eat.
+(See Where There Is No Doctor, pp. 121 and 271.) - Vaccinate the baby (especially for measles).